OlliTapio/customer-service-agent/README.md

     - Place your Gmail OAuth credentials in `secrets/gmail_credentials.json` (see Google Cloud docs for format).
     - Place your Gemini and Cal.com API keys in `secrets/credentials.json` as shown above.
     - Edit `config.py` if you need to change the assistant email or Cal.com settings.
+    - For voice functionality, ensure the following environment variables are set:
+        - `GOOGLE_CLOUD_PROJECT`: Your Google Cloud project ID
+        - `GOOGLE_APPLICATION_CREDENTIALS`: Path to your Google Cloud credentials file
+        - `ENABLE_VOICE`: Set to "true" to enable voice functionality

 ## Running the Bot